InspiryThemes/realhomes-docs/docs/realhomes-cloud-studio.md

 # RealHomes Cloud Studio

 RealHomes Cloud Studio is a powerful template library built directly into the RealHomes theme.
-It provides you with access to beautiful, pre-designed Elementor templates—including headers, footers, full pages, and individual sections—that you can import directly from the cloud with a single click.
+It provides you with access to beautiful, pre-designed Elementor templates including headers, footers, full pages, and individual sections that you can import directly from the cloud with a single click.

 This feature is designed to rapidly speed up your workflow and help you achieve stunning, professional designs without having to build every component from scratch.

+---

+## Key Features

+**Smart Media Localization:**

+When you import a template, RealHomes Cloud Studio doesn't just link to images hosted on external servers.
+It automatically downloads all external media (images, SVGs) and uploads them directly to your local **WordPress Media Library**.
+This ensures your pages load fast and your assets remain intact.

+**Favorites System:**

+Found a template you love?
+You can "Star" or favorite templates. <br>These are saved to your profile and easily accessible via a dedicated "Favorites" tab for quick access in future projects.

+**Import History:**

+Every time a template is imported, it is logged in the **Import History** (accessible via the WordPress Admin Bar or Dashboard).
+If you accidentally delete a section and need to find the exact template you used days later, you can easily retrieve it from your history.

+**Advanced Filtering:**

+Quickly find what you need by filtering templates by Category (e.g., Headers, Footers) and Style (e.g., Ultra, Modern), or by using the instantaneous search bar.

 ---